Other Opportunities for Faculty

 Letter of intent (addressed to "UMN ELAM/ELH Selection Committee", detailing qualifications, reason for applying, and proposed institutional action plan)

 Letter of support from their department/division head or direct supervisor for consideration (same letter can be submitted to ELAM/ELH)

 Full application details are available on the above websites.
-NOTE: Do not complete the applications until Medical School sponsorship decisions have been made.
+NOTE: Do not complete the program applications until Medical School sponsorship decisions have been made.